Erwin-afk/Youtube-to-MP3/README.md

 # Youtube to MP3

+-Paste the video's link to the input.
- Youtube video link to mp3 file
+-Youtube link to mp3 file.
+-Made in python

+# How to download 'youtube_dl'

+>'pip install youtube_dl'